kbroman/blog/content/post/2020-02-07-ten-year-challenge.md

 I'm pleased to report that I _was_ able to reproduce my analyses.
 (Well, mostly.
-I can't find the code that was used to do the simulations for [Figure 3](https://bit.ly/lamichhane2003_fig3), just the results and the code to use them to make the figure, which doesn't really count.)
+I can't find the code that was used to do the simulations for [Figure 3](https://bit.ly/lamichhane2003_fig3), just the results and the code that used them to make the figure, which doesn't fully count.)
 My work reproducing the analysis in the paper is [on GitHub](https://github.com/kbroman/Paper_ReScience2020); now I just need to write the paper.
 But whoa it would have been a lot easier if I'd left myself a bit of documentation.